verdie-g/tinder-auto-matcher/README.md

 - These users are now out of range
 - They are not in your elo anymore
 - You swiped them left when you were swiping like a muggle
+- Recommendations are sometimes really random so the program works better in the long run.
+Don't except to match everyone on the first try

 **Q:** Son, how did you meet your girlfriend?